Central African Republic

 25. African Woodmouse sp (Hylomyscus alleni or H. walterverheyni).
-One hylomyscus species was very common around the lodge and we saw a few including one caught by Rod's cat and another at night in the tower at Dzanga Bai.
-Expert opinion is that they were either of these species but its not possible to know which.
+One hylomyscus species was very common around the lodge and we saw a few including one caught by Rod’s cat and another at night in the tower at Dzanga Bai.
+Expert opinion is that they were either of these species but it is not possible to know which.

 27. Congo Clawless Otter.
 I was sitting on the steps up to the lodge at 6.30 am drinking a coffee when an otter cruised past and out into the river.
 There were already people crossing the creek to the lodge so its well worth putting in a few hours in the morning looking for this species.

 28. Long-snouted Mongoose.
-This was another of the best mammals of the trip, largely because I hadn't expected at all to see one.
+This was another of the best mammals of the trip, largely because I hadn’t expected to see one.
 We spotted eye shine along the little creek that leads into the bai nearest Bai Hoku camp and followed the animal for a minute or so as it foraged along the creek.
-Kathryn, the gorilla researcher, who had been living in the camp for nearly 2 years said she had seen one once sniffing around camp.
+Kathryn, the gorilla researcher, who had been living in the camp for nearly 2 years, said she had seen one once sniffing around camp.

 29. African Palm Civet.
 These great animals were surprisingly common.
 We saw several most nights while spotlighting around Sangha Lodge and one or two near Doli Lodge.